VictorMtzCode/QR-Code-Component/README.md

 <h1 id="title">QR Code Component</h1>

 <p id="description">A FrontendMentor challenge built with HTML and CSS.
-The challenge was to build out the QR code component and get it looking as close to the design as possible.</p>
+The challenge was to build out the QR Code Component and get it looking as close to the design as possible.</p>

 <h2>🚀 Demo</h2>